raghu08/BookingRooms/README.md

 I have used following components for the application

 1.Retrofit for accessing webservice(A http library)
+2.Used Dagger 2.0 for dependency injectin
-2.Picasso for dynamic Image loading and caching images 3.Gson for json parsing
+3.Picasso for dynamic Image loading and caching images 4.Gson for json parsing
-4.Other UI components such as recyclerview,appcompat,v4 and v7 support libraries
+5.Other UI components such as recyclerview,appcompat,v4 and v7 support libraries

 Architecture Of RoomBooking Application